AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 In the following video Adaptive Form components are binded with corresponding Acroform template fields and the Document of Record is sent as an email attachment.
 -->

-Você pode usar Enviar email, AEM a ação Enviar fluxo de trabalho juntamente com [Etapa Documento de registro e outras ações de envio](configuring-submit-actions.md) para receber um documento de registro.
+Você pode usar a ação Enviar email, Enviar fluxo de trabalho do Experience Manager, juntamente com [Etapa Documento de registro e outras ações de envio](configuring-submit-actions.md) para receber um documento de registro.

 ## Atualizações incrementais no modelo de Documento de registro {#document-of-record-template-incremental-updates}